vijayjvvc/Task/README.md

 This project is a starting point for a Flutter application.

 ## Features:

-● List of products for sale
+● List of products for sale.

 ● Below the search bar there are images of products with horizontal scroll.

-● Search feature that searches based on name fields
+● Search feature that searches based on name fields.

-● Sort feature based on name and price
+● Sort feature based on name and price.

 ● A chat UI which posts dummy messages

 ## Data source: